Information for referrers

 4. on a plea of guilty, could be facing a sentence of imprisonment of up to four years

 5. has disclosed they have serious drug or alcohol issues that have contributed to their offending behaviour.
-An assessment of the defendant’s severe substance use disorder will be conducted at the Drug and Alcohol Court.
+An assessment of the defendant’s severe substance use disorder will be conducted by QDAC health clinicians.

 Plea of guilty: The defendant does not need to plead guilty at the time of referral.
 However, he or she needs to indicate an intention to plead guilty.